yash-vardhan-mishra/ts-portfolio/README.md

 # Portfolio Web Page
-A basic React based portfolio using Typescript
+A React based portfolio using Typescript